SanderMertens/flecs/README.md

 The Flecs source has a modular design which makes it easy to strip out code you don't need.
 At its core, Flecs is a minimalistic ECS library with a lot of optional features that you can choose to include or not.
 [This section of the manual](https://github.com/SanderMertens/flecs/blob/master/docs/Manual.md#custom-builds) describes how to customize which features to include.

 ## Modules
-The following modules are available in [flecs-hub](https://github.com/flecs-hub) and are compatible with v2:
+The following modules are available in [flecs-hub](https://github.com/flecs-hub).
+Note that modules are mostly intended as example code, and their APIs may change at any point in time.

 Module      | Description
 ------------|------------------